nato522/sharpMediaPlayer/README.md

 **Swipe action:**

-- From RANGE6 to RANGE0 -> Volume down
+- From Section 1 to Section 3 -> Volume up
-- From RANGE0 to RANGE6 -> Volume up
+- From Section 3 to Section 1 -> Volume down

 On this actions the LEDs will be light up sequentialy